 How to Use Turmeric for Dogs

 There are a few tips on using turmeric that can increase its effectiveness.
 Turmeric on its own does not digest very well.
-For this reason, there are certain ingredients that you should always try and combine with turmeric to improve its absorption and effectiveness.
+Indeed, some people believe it has its beneficial effects through its effect on the bacteria in the gut.
+However, there are certain ingredients that you should always try and combine with turmeric to improve its absorption and effectiveness.

 Black Pepper & Turmeric